griverorz/griverorz.github.io/_pages/about.md

-I currently serve as associate director of [Data Labs,](https://www.pewresearch.org/methods/about-data-labs/) the computational social research team at [Pew Research Center,](https://www.pewresearch.org) where I co-manage the research and operations of the team.
+I currently serve as associate director of [Data Labs,](https://www.pewresearch.org/methods/about-data-labs/) the computational social research team at [Pew Research Center,](https://www.pewresearch.org) where I co-manage its research and operations.
 Our goal is to complement the overall mission of the organization to "enrich the public dialogue and support sound decision-making" using new methods and data sources.

 Before joining Pew Research Center, I worked as senior data science manager and principal statistician at